Building payment workflows

 onSuccess: function (data) { doSometingWithTheSource(data) },

 Prerequisites: Refer to the Elements prerequisites section.
-Your flow also needs to display the storage terms and provide customers the option of saving their payment information.
+Your flow also needs to display the storage terms and allow customers to save their payment information.

 Step one: Build a checkout with a registered customer and all tax, shipping, duty and fee amounts in a final state.
 The chargeType should be customer_initiated.